unstoppabledomains/dev-docs/identity/guides/login-protocols/authorization-server.md

 In order for an OpenID Connect Relying Party (RP) to utilize OpenID Connect services for an End-User, the RP needs to know where the OpenID Provider is.
 RPs can use [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).

 Specifically, the extension provides an alternative method for OpenID Connect Issuer Discovery, [Section 2](https://openid.net/specs/openid-connect-discovery-1_0.html#IssuerDiscovery).
-With Login with Unstoppable, clients will resolve WebFinger information using records stored on a domain name instead of resolving WebFinger information from a server.
+With Unstoppable Login, clients will resolve WebFinger information using records stored on a domain name instead of resolving WebFinger information from a server.
 Essentially, this process allows End-Users to specify their OpenID Provider using their domains.

 ## Unstoppable WebFinger & Issuer Discovery

 Unstoppable Webfinger uses a variety of records stored on domains to resolve a WebFinger Issuer discovery request.
-For Login with Unstoppable, webfinger information can be stored on the domain in the following ways: by request, reference, or value.
+For Unstoppable Login, webfinger information can be stored on the domain in the following ways: by request, reference, or value.

 [WebFinger](https://datatracker.ietf.org/doc/html/rfc7033) requires the following information to make a discovery request: